 Good Shepherd Parish School is located within one area of open space gaps.
 To the north of the site is the former Brandon Park Secondary College site.
-This has received approval for the development of an aged care facility and retirement living.
-Construction is currently underway.
-Associated with the development is a significant amount of community open space to be provided and consisting of 1 hectare that represents 18.01% of the site.
+This site has been developed as an aged care facility for retirement living.
+Construction is nearing completion.
 Community open space provided as part of the development will largely address the gap on open space in this area:

-- Row of Heritage Trees along Strada Crescent 1899 square metres - East west shared path and park environment 7220 square metres - Treed reserve at corner of Collegium and Brandon Park Drive 901 square metres
+- Row of Heritage Trees along Strada Crescent - 1899 square metres - East west shared path and park environment - 7220 square metres - Treed reserve at corner of Collegium and Brandon Park Drive 901 square metres.